 The CAAQS for SO2 were not achieved at six locations, with two non-achieving locations in each air zone.
-The non-achieving stations in the northern and central air zones have been identified in previous reports and planning efforts continue toward improving SO2 levels in those areas.
-This is the first year that the SO2 CAAQS have not been achieved in the southern air zone.
-Work is now underway to better understand the root causes of this change and to identify opportunities to reduce emissions toward bringing the affected areas back into achievement.
+The non-achieving stations have been identified in previous reports and planning efforts continue toward improving SO2 levels in those areas.
+Work is now underway to identify opportunities to reduce emissions toward bringing the affected areas back into achievement.

-Although challenges remain with respect to CAAQS achievement in some areas, the recent trend (10 years) and long-term trend for SO2 levels in NB has been toward improvement.
-This is reflected below.
+Although challenges remain with respect to CAAQS achievement in some areas, the recent trend (10 years) and long-term trend for SO2 levels in NB has shown improvement as reflected below.

-SULPHUR DIOXIDE (SO2) LONG-TERM TREND
+SULPHUR DIOXIDE LONG-TERM TREND